 Ollama or Llama.cpp?

-Thanks to ajax for the push to look deeper.
-One point that caught my attention is that llama.cpp exposes a lot of knobs, so you can tune it for your workload instead of treating it like a black box.
+Thanks to ajax for pushing me to look deeper.
+One thing that caught my attention is that llama.cpp exposes a lot of knobs, so you can tune it to your workload instead of treating it like a black box.

 Llama Bench